-In India, less than 30% of the estimated 43,000 positive pregnant women receive PMTCT services.
-Low coverage is mainly attributed to unavailability of these services in the large and diverse private (for-profit and non-profit) health sector, which handles 44% of institutional deliveries through thousands of facilities.
-In order to reduce this coverage gap, SAATHII, with funding support from Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) and Johnson and Johnson (J&J), has been complementing government efforts by implementing the country's largest PMTCT program since 2002 in the private sector.
-A consortium of seven NGO partners in four high prevalence states of Andhra Pradesh, Karnataka, Maharashtra, and Manipur implements the program at 381 private health facilities spread across 58 districts.
-SAATHII, as a national coordinator to EGPAF, provides technical, programmatic, and financial assistance to these seven NGOs .
-Read More..
+In India, less than 30% of the estimated 43,000 positive pregnant women receive PPTCT services.
+Low coverage of PPTCT is mainly attributed to unavailability of these services in the large and diverse private (for-profit and non-profit) health sector, which handles 44% of institutional deliveries through thousands of facilities.
+In order to reduce this coverage gap, SAATHII, with funding support from the Global Fund for TB, AIDS and Malaria initiated, in October 2015, Project Svetana, a 14-state scale up of its private sector initiative, focusing on public-private partnerships.
+This work builds on over a decade of SAATHII's private sector engagement supported by Elizabeth Glaser Pediatric AIDS Foundation (EGPAF), MAC-AIDS Foundation, and Johnson and Johnson (J&J) Read More..

 Mobile International Center for Traditional Childbearing (ICTC) - Nizamabad district, Andhra Pradesh